HugoStandera/L298N_Motor_Controller/README.md

 ## Notes

-- This project requires the specified hardware to function correctly.
+- This project requires the specified hardware setup to function.
 - Circuit diagram provided as part of the E.D.I. laboratory materials.
 Used here for documentation purposes only.